 Amy is the co-founder of the group.
 She also serves on the Board of Trustees at Eton Academy and chairs their strategic planning committee.
 Amy has her own business consulting company, Tattrie Strategies.
 Prior to that, Amy worked for a Detroit-based consulting firm as well as held various corporate leadership positions focusing on strategic planning, business planning, communications and governmental affairs.
 She has her undergraduate degree from Michigan State University and graduate degree from Central Michigan University.
 She moved to Oakland County in 2010.

 Colleen was born and raised in Michigan.
 She is a graduate of the University of Michigan Ross School of Business with a bachelor of Business Administration.
 Currently, Colleen runs a private hedge fund, leading equity research and portfolio management and is also the treasurer of Impact 100 Oakland County.
 Outside of work, she enjoys running and spending time with her family.
 Colleen is happily married to Kyle and has two energetic boys, Parker and Cooper.

 Mary Pat is a graduate of Michigan State University and T. M. Cooley Law School.
 She has been a member of the law firm of Charfoos and Christensen, P.C., for over 28 years and a member of the Inns of Court.
 Presently, Mary Pat sits on the Cranbrook Schools Board of Governors.
 She is past chair of their Development Committee, overseeing all school fundraising efforts and the Cranbrook Horizons Upward Bound Development committee.
-Mary Pat is also a coach to middle school boys in track and cross country, a photographer and the vice president of Impact100 Oakland County.
+Mary Pat is also a coach to middle school boys in track and cross country, a photographer and the current president of Impact100 Oakland County.